TGoldsack1/biolaysumm/index.md

 **Automatic Metrics**

-For Task 1, we will evaluate generated summaries across three aspects: Relevance, Readability, and Factuality.
-Each evaluation aspect will be composed of one or more automatic metrics:
+evaluation aspect will be composed of one or more automatic metrics:

 - **Relevance** - ROUGE (1, 2, and L), BLEU, METEOR, BERTScore
 - **Readability** - Flesch-Kincaid Grade Level (FKGL) and Dale-Chall Readability Score (DCRS), Coleman-Liau Index (CLI), and LENS